Jamie Thomas

-Jamie Thomas (born October 11, 1974) is an American professional skateboarder and skateboard industry entrepreneur.
-Thomas is the owner and founder of Zero Skateboards and Fallen Footwear, until he announced its closure in January 2017.
-Thomas' nickname in the skateboard industry is "The Chief".
+Jamie Thomas (born October 11, 1974) is an American professional skateboarder and entrepreneur.
+He is the owner and founder of Zero Skateboards.
+Thomas's nickname in the skateboard industry is "The Chief".

 Early life

 Thomas was born in Florida.
-He grew up in Dothan, Alabama, but also spent time as a child in Atlanta, Georgia and Palm Beach Gardens, Florida for his father's work as a nuclear engineer.
+He grew up in Dothan, Alabama, but also spent time as a child in Atlanta, Georgia, and Palm Beach Gardens, Florida, for his father's work as a nuclear engineer.
 Thomas started skateboarding in Palm Beach Gardens at the age of eleven.

 Skateboarding career

 In 1991, Thomas won a skateboarding competition in Panama City, Florida.

-In 1992, Thomas left Alabama and relocated to San Francisco, California in order to pursue a career in professional skateboarding.
+In 1992, Thomas left Alabama and relocated to San Francisco, California, in order to pursue a career in professional skateboarding.
 At the time, he was sponsored by Thunder Trucks, Spitfire Wheels, Vans and as a flow rider for Real Skateboards.
 Thomas turned pro for a short lived brand called Experience.
-Thomas went on to ride for San Diego-based Invisible Skateboards.
+Thomas went on to ride for San Diego - based Invisible Skateboards.

 After relocating to Southern California in 1994, Thomas was featured on the cover of TransWorld SKATEboarding magazine and filmed video parts for Spitfire and Invisible.
 In 1995 Thomas left Invisible to join skateboarder/artist Ed Templeton at Toy Machine Skateboards.
 Thomas filmed and directed two Toy Machine videos, the second one being Welcome to Hell, one of the most influential skate videos of the 1990s.

 "Leap of Faith"

-The Zero video Thrill Of It All featured Thomas's attempt at what would be coined "The Leap of Faith" (an "ollie melon" over a handrail and down an 18-foot, 8-inch drop).
+The Zero video Thrill of it all featured Thomas's attempt at what would be coined "The Leap of Faith" (an "ollie melon" over a handrail and down an 18-foot, 8-inch drop).
 The location of the "leap" was the Point Loma High School in San Diego.
 Although Thomas did not successfully land the trick, his attempt garnered notoriety.